 Appendix – Hidden Developments

-Laser Fizeau interferometers have supported optical manufacture for over 40 years.
-They will continue to evolve as applications and processes drive the need for change and new technologies enable these changes to be implemented.
+The Fizeau interferometer has a long history and promising future.
+Interferometers will continue to evolve as applications and processes drive the need for change and new technologies enable these changes to be implemented.

 Note: We welcome your comments or additions to make this history more complete.